cregox/cregox.github.io/android-chrome-flags.md

 ---
-title: tk
+title: android chrome flags
-description: og
+description: hidden settings that should be enabled by default
-image: tk.jpg
+image: secret.jpg
-permalink: /tk/
+permalink: /android-chrome-flags/
 redirect_from:
+  - /android/
-  - /could/
+  - /chrome/
-  - /be/
+  - /flags/
 layout: page
 published: true
 ---

-i just want to keep, somewhere online, an updated and simple list of flags that should be enabled by default. this is my list. feel free to update it or suggest a better place!
+i just want to keep, somewhere online, an updated and simple list of flags that should be enabled by default. this is my list. you can suggest improvements or even a better place!

+also trying to keep an [updated wiki](https://en.m.wikipedia.org/wiki/Talk:Google_Chrome#flags,_on_android)

    chrome://flags/

-also trying to keep an [updated wiki](https://en.m.wikipedia.org/wiki/Talk:Google_Chrome#flags,_on_android)

 Contextual Search definitions
 Enables tap-activated contextual definitions of words on a page to be presented in the caption of the Tap to Search Bar. – Android